Süreyya Özkefe

-Süreyya Özkefe (8 May 1939 – 29 July 2025) was a Turkish footballer.
-He played in nine matches for the Turkey national football team from 1961 to 1965.
+Süreyya Özkefe (8 May 1939 – 29 July 2025) was a Turkish footballer who played as a defensive midfielder.
+He made nine appearances for the Turkey national team from 1961 to 1965.

 Career

-He played for several Turkish clubs, like the Ankara Demirspor, Beşiktaş, and Eskişehirspor. Özkefe also participated in nine matches between 1961 and 1965 internationally, though he did not score during these appearances.
+Özkefe played for several Turkish clubs, like the Ankara Demirspor, Beşiktaş, and Eskişehirspor. Özkefe also participated in nine matches between 1961 and 1965 internationally, though he did not score during these appearances.